dhadner/68000Emulator/README.md

 NOTE (dhadner): This fork has been updated (in the "macview" branch) for .NET 8.0.

+1. Update to .NET 8.0
-1. Add S-record file loader.
+2. Add S-record file loader.
+Allows for use of standard assemblers and compilers.
+   See a68.bat in the 68000EmulatorConsoleApp folder for details.
-2. Handle normal TRAPs without throwing exceptions but still use exceptions for unexpected errors.
+3. Handle normal TRAPs without throwing exceptions but still use exceptions for unexpected errors.
    Benchmarked against original exception-only implementation without any discernable performance difference when not handling exceptions.
 Exceptions are now faster and don't clutter up output log with errors when executing normal LINEA instructions, for example.
 In fact, when running Mac SE ROM there are no exceptions thrown except for a single intentional ROM test of the illegal instruction handler (which the subclassed Machine -- not part of this repo) handles correctly.
-3. Add Disassembler.
+4. Add Disassembler with ability to integrate with external debugger.
-4. Add hooks for debuggers.
+5. Add hooks for debuggers.
 Tested with a debugger that is not part of this repo.
-5. Fix a few opcode handlers where there were subtle errors.
+6. Fix a few opcode handlers where there were subtle errors.
-6. Add ability to subclass Machine to add exception handling, trap dispatching, and interrupt capability.
+7. Add ability to subclass Machine to add exception handling, trap dispatching, and interrupt capability.
-7. Add Logger class to allow applications to hook to log messages without any higher-level coupling or dependencies.
+8. Add Logger class to allow applications to hook to log messages without any higher-level coupling or dependencies.
-8. Tested above by executing Mac SE ROM using custom debugger and display app.
+9. Tested above by executing Mac SE ROM using custom debugger and display app.
 ROM currently executes without apparent opcode execution errors.

 <br>